dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/10-using-tdbgrideh-component/12-events-to-customize-cell-font-and-color.md

 Parameters:

 `Sender: TObject`
-<dd>Grid, that call the Event</dd>
+<sh>Grid, that call the Event</sh>
 <br>

 `Column: TColumnEh`
-<dd>The column for which the event is called</dd>
+<sh>The column for which the event is called</sh>
 <br>

 `AFont : TFont`
-<dd>Font that will be used to paint a cell.
-You can change the font properties to specify properties of the new font rendering</dd>
+<sh>Font that will be used to paint a cell.
+You can change the font properties to specify properties of the new font rendering</sh>
 <br>

 `var Background: TColor`
-<dd>The background color that will be used to paint a cell.
-You can change this parameter to specify a new color</dd>
+<sh>The background color that will be used to paint a cell.
+You can change this parameter to specify a new color</sh>
 <br>

 `State: TGridDrawState`
-<dd>The status of the cell</dd>
+<sh>The status of the cell</sh>
 <br>

 Write `OnGetCellParams` event to set such parameters as `Font`, cell color or other parameters of cell before cell will be drawn.
 If it is needed to change parameters only in a specified column then use  column event - `TColumnEh.OnGetCellParams`.
 In this event you may change `Font`, `Color`, `Alignment`, `ImageIndex`, `Text`, checkbox's state and also such properties of a Params parameter as: